Friday, February 19, 2016

 Friedrichskirche

 There is a sculpture of Ioannes Amos Comenius in front of the church.
 Comenius wrote about himself: By birth, I am a Moravian, my language is Bohemian, and my profession is a theologian.
-Living through the period of the Thirty Years' War, he, being a Protestant, had to flee Moravia taking exile first in Poland and later in Hungary.
+Living through the Thirty Years' War, he, a Protestant, had to flee Moravia, taking refuge first in Poland and later in Hungary.

 Comenius is one of the fathers of modern education, demanding primary schooling for boys and girls, including poor and retarded children.
-Education should be peaceful, friendly, and true to life, leading to independence and individual reasoning.
-In short: Comenius was an idealist.
+Education should be peaceful, friendly, and true to life, fostering independence and critical thinking.
+In short, Comenius was an idealist.

 This blog is the last in the series describing my November 2015 trip to Berlin and its surroundings.